amitfritz8/pancake-lab/README.md

 ## Description
 Our Coding Dojo uses Pancake Lab, a pancake shop software solution for ordering pancakes.
-The software solution can be used to order pancakes to the disciples' rooms and also by the Sensei's Chef and Delivery service to prepare and deliver the pancakes.
+The software solution can be used to pancakeOrderEntity pancakes to the disciples' rooms and also by the Sensei's Chef and Delivery service to prepare and deliver the pancakes.

 ### Use case